semanticClimate/ipcc-report-cataloguing/README.md

-# ipcc-report-cataloguing
+# IPCC Report Cataloguing

-Project for cataloguing IPPC Reports using Wikibase/Wikidata
+Project for cataloguing IPPC Reports using Wikibase/Wikidata.

+The starting point will be AR6.

+See GitHub Project 'Tasks'